viam-devrel/viamcodelabs/site/viamguides/src/smart-snack-dispenser/smart-snack-dispenser.md

 1. Go to the `motor-1` panel and expand the **TEST** section at the bottom.
 Use the controls to turn the motor and dispense the snacks into the bowl.
    ![dispense snacks with motor](assets/enableMotorControl.webp)
 1. Once the bowl is full, empty the bowl back into the container and dispense more snacks.
 Go through this cycle a few times to ensure you have enough image data to train an accurate model.
-1. When you feel you have enough images, you can close the picture-in-picture window of the camera and turn off data capture in the `camera-1` panel.
+1. When you feel you have enough images (with a minimum of 20), you can close the picture-in-picture window of the camera and turn off data capture in the `camera-1` panel.
 1. Click **Save** in the top right to save and apply your configuration changes.

 ### Create a dataset of labeled images